nicolaswalthery/FizzBuzz/README.md

 2) The For iteration.
 3) The "do while", simply use here to ask the user if he want to continue.
 4) The challenge here was to create a FizzBuzz program without using any modulo.

+The was one of my first program i ever made. :)